 Prepayment refers to the part payment of the principal amount of your home loan over and above your regular EMIs.
 Some lenders do not offer a prepayment option, while some may impose fines on prepayment or have certain conditions for it.
 Read the home loan agreement to understand what clauses your lender has included for prepayment and foreclosure so that you have the option to close your loan account earlier than planned when you have the funds to do so.
-One lender with zero part-prepayment and foreclosure terms is Bajaj Finserv, which offers home loans worth Rs.
-5 Crore, or higher basis eligibility.
+One lender with zero part-prepayment and foreclosure terms is Bajaj Finserv, which offers home loan up to Rs.
+15 Crore* basis eligibility.

 3. Additional security cover